findlayvaux/geck0x-blog/site/content/posts/is-crypto-really-decentralized.md

 Let's bang on the trash cans to check for cats.

 You're taking the **Sequencer Risk** of the L3, plus the **Sequencer Risk** of the L2 it's built on, plus the **Data Risk** of a handful of trusted validators.
 It's a risk sandwich.
 Most L3s use a "Data Availability Committee", literally a group of 5-10 "trusted" people, to store transaction data.
-If this small clique goes rogue, loses the data, or gets subpoenaed, your funds can simply vanish into the Ether, or Degen, or whatever they use for a gas token.
-Use these for degenerate memecoin gambling or gaming, not for your life savings.
+If this small clique goes rogue, loses the data, gets subpoenaed, or goes on a three-week peyote bender, your funds can simply vanish into the Ether, or Degen, or whatever they use for a gas token.
+Use these L3s for degenerate memecoin gambling or gaming, not for your life savings.
 Capiche?

 ### **The Roadmap: How We Get Out of This Fine Mess**